Eric Liddell

 Eric Henry Liddell (/ˈlɪdəl/; 16 January 1902 – 21 February 1945) was a Scottish sprinter, rugby player and Christian missionary.
-Born in Qing China to Scottish missionary parents, he attended boarding school near London, spending time when possible with his family in Edinburgh, and afterwards attended the University of Edinburgh.
+Born in Tianjin, China to Scottish missionary parents, he attended boarding school near London, spending time when possible with his family in Edinburgh, and afterwards attended the University of Edinburgh.

-At the 1924 Summer Olympics in Paris, Liddell refused to run in the heats for his favoured 100 metres because they were held on a Sunday.
+At the 1924 Summer Olympics in Paris, Lidell refused to run in the heats for his favoured 100 metres because they were held on a Sunday.
 Instead he competed in the 400 metres held on a weekday, a race that he won.
-He returned to China in 1925 to serve as a missionary teacher.
+He became ordained as a Congregational minister in 1932 and regularly taught Bible classes at Morningside Congregational Church, Edinburgh.
+He returned to China in 1925 and served as a missionary teacher.
 Aside from two furloughs in Scotland, he remained in China until his death in a Japanese civilian internment camp in 1945.

 Liddell's Olympic training and racing, and the religious convictions that influenced him, are depicted in the Oscar-winning 1981 film Chariots of Fire, in which he is portrayed by fellow Scot and University of Edinburgh alumnus Ian Charleson.

 Early life

 Liddell was born 16 January 1902, in Tientsin, China, the second son of the Reverend and Mrs. James Dunlop Liddell, Scottish missionaries with the London Missionary Society.
 Liddell went to school in China until the age of five.
 At the age of six, he and his eight-year-old brother Robert were enrolled in Eltham College, a boarding school in south London for the sons of missionaries.
-Their parents and sister Jenny returned to China.
+Their parents and sister, Jenny, returned to China.
 During the boys' time at Eltham, their parents, sister, and new brother Ernest came home on furlough two or three times and were able to be together as a family, mainly living in Edinburgh.

 At Eltham, Liddell was an outstanding athlete, earning the Blackheath Cup as the best athlete of his year, and playing for the First XI and the First XV by the age of 15, later becoming captain of both the cricket and rugby union teams.
 His headmaster, George Robertson, described him as being "entirely without vanity."

 While at the University of Edinburgh, Liddell became well known for being the fastest runner in Scotland.
-Newspapers carried stories of his feats at track meets, and many articles stated that he was a potential Olympic winner.
+Newspapers carried stories of his feats at track events, and many articles stated that he was a potential Olympic winner.